cole-maxwell/APFSVisitorFileSystem/README.md

 # ApfsVisitorFileSystem
 ---- Program Description ----<br />

-This program builds on the ApfsFileSystem program by introducing the ApfsVisitor interface to the /apfs<br />
+This program builds on the ApfsFileSystem.java program by introducing the ApfsVisitor interface to the /apfs<br />
 package, which is implemented by the ApfsFileCrawlingVisitor, ApfsFileSearchVisitor, and ApfsCountingVisitor classes.<br />
-The unique operations defined in the three visitor classes are decoupled from the file system elements<br />
+The seperate operations defined in the three visitor classes are decoupled from the file system elements<br />
 that they interact with.
 The /fs package still contains the file system foundation classes, and other types of <br />
-file systems like FAT32 or NTFS can added modularly.
+file systems like FAT32 or NTFS can be added modularly.

 ---- Compile & Run ----<br />